 The first department stores in Japan were founded during the early 1900s.
 Their predecessors were kimono stores, which supplied various types of luxurious goods during the Edo and Meiji periods.
 Japanese department stores were largely successful for decades.
-However, they have been undergoing difficult times in recent years due to the economic slowdown since the 1990s, as well as increased competition from supermarkets and mass consumer retailers.
+However, they have been undergoing difficult times in recent years due to the economic slowdown since the 1990s, as well as increased competition from mass consumer retailers and online shops.

 At a department store, shopping is divided into levels.
 The food department is almost always in the basement and can be an attraction by itself due to the wide variety of Japanese delicacies, sweets, desserts and other consumables on display.
 At ground level is usually the cosmetics department, where many famous international and local brands of cosmetics are represented.